 - A variety of different characteristics can be controlled or created, including frequency response equalization, phase interaction, surround sound processing, dynamics processing, and more.

 - To begin the tuning process, individual measurements of every loudspeaker and subwoofer are recorded.
 Next, the sonic signature of each seating position is captured for each set of speakers.
-These measurements allow ALTO to accurately predict what the sound will be at each seating location when all the speakers are playing.
+These measurements allow ALTO engineers to accurately predict what the sound will be at each seating location when all the speakers are playing.

-Minute changes in the phase or delay of a speaker can drastically affect the sound in a seat for better or worse.
+- Minute changes in the phase or delay of a speaker can drastically affect the sound in a seat for better or worse.
 An iterative process is used to find the best sound for the VIP and every seat in the cabin.
 Finally, the sound processing is implemented via DSP inside the ALTO amplifier.